darkmode-askus/darkmode-askus.github.io/index.md

 ### Milestone 2:

 The goal of Milestone 2 is to focus on creating the Forums page and adding a 'Add Forum' button.
-We also plan to clean up our previous code.
+We are also looking into allowing users to comment on other users' posts.
+Although we got majority of the features working, some of our code requires clean up.

 #### Milestone 2 was managed using [GitHub Project Board M2](https://github.com/orgs/darkmode-askus/projects/7/views/1):